taraskaduk/taraskaduk-hugo/content/posts/2020-01-weather2/index.md

 comments: true
 ---

+## Intro
 Last year, I wrote a blog post titled ["Where are the places with the best (and the worst) weather in the United States"](https://taraskaduk.com/2019/02/18/weather/), which was the result of my endless weather data analysis that I conducted in spare time.
 It proved to be a bit popular for a quick second, which I was very proud of.
 I later saw my code re-used for a similar weather data viz and posted on r/dataisbeautiful subreddit, which inspired me to post some of my own visuals there...
 And so I registered on Reddit and posted two things [here](https://www.reddit.com/r/dataisbeautiful/comments/byjies/top_25_world_cities_with_most_pleasant_days_in_a) and [here](https://www.reddit.com/r/dataisbeautiful/comments/bybovm/us_cities_with_most_pleasant_weather_days_in_a/).
-I did not expect this many comments, both kind and not-so-much ones.
+I did not expect this many comments, both kind and not-so-much.
+But it did generate some interest, and so I figured I'd make a follow-up on it once all 2019 data is in.

 ## Updated methodology